-WhatsApp Android app review
+WhatsApp Android app full review

 WhatsApp is a cross-platform app that lets you send messages to other mobile phone uses without incurring a charge like traditional SMS.
 Read: What are the two blue ticks in WhatsApp?
 WhatsApp read message update explained.